-Lou Lorenz began skiing in 1946.
-He started ski teaching at the Deseret News Ski School in 1950.
-Lou obtained his PSIA-I Associate Certification in 1954 and achieved Full Certification in 1956.
-Lou began his professional ski teaching career at Alta in 1953.
+Lou Lorenz began skiing in 1946 and started ski teaching at the Deseret News Ski School in 1950.
+Lou began his professional ski teaching career at Alta in 1953, and obtained his Professional Ski Instructors of America-Intermountain Division (PSIA-I) certification in 1956.
 As a member of the Alf Engen Ski School, he taught skiing at Alta for ten years, and during this same time period, he served as Ski School Director at Little Mountain.
-He was also co-founder and part owner of the Greater Salt lake Ski School which contracted ski teaching at Solitude for four years and Gorgoza for three years.
+He was also co-founder and part owner of the Greater Salt Lake Ski School which contracted ski teaching at Solitude for four years and Gorgoza for three years.